BU-CLOUD-F20/Secure_MultiParty/README.md

 ---
 # 3. Scope and Features of the Project:

 The project scope includes:

 * Deployment of the Secure MPC on the following platforms:
   * Virtual Machines (using OpenStack)
   * Containers (using OpenShift)
   * Bare Metal Machines (using OpenStack)
-* Generation of recreatable execution configurations and a generalized interface for the cloud deployments.
+* Generation of repeatable execution configurations and a generalized interface for the cloud deployments.
-  * Creating launching scripts,editing configuration files.
+  * Creating launching scripts and editing configuration files.
   * Providing greater ease of use/recreation of specific modes/tests.
 * Functionality testing and verification of the deployments.
 * Profiling and comparing the deployment configurations on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/)
   * Determining appropriate performance representative benchmark specifications and metrics for the MPC deployments
   * Writing/Coding benchmark tests for each deployment.
   * Measuring the benchmark scores.
   * Generating a comparison report.

 STRECH Features  >>>>> ???????
-* Design space exploration of the Secure MPC deployments to increase perfomance/benchmark scores.
+* Design space exploration of the Secure MPC deployments to increase performance/benchmark scores.
-  * Configuring MPI settings and trying differnt modes (sync. vs async.) to achieve minimal communication bottleneck.
+  * Configuring MPI settings and trying different modes (sync vs async) to achieve minimal communication bottleneck.
   * Testing communication protocols other than MPI to gain performance improvement.
   * Exploring alternatives to the current single-process per party paradigm.
   * Identifying bottlenecks and other areas for improvement to the library as implemented.
   * Multiple pthreads ...????
   * OpenMP ....????
-* Determining the best performing deployment configuration acrross all deployments made.
+* Determining the best performing deployment configuration across all deployments made.

 The following are clearly being mentioned to be out of scope of this project:
 * A GUI for the Secure-MPC deployments (for outside clients who might want to use a generalized or configured version of the software).